frapierri/VaccinItaly/README.md

 Check this page for a visualization of on-going results: https://datastudio.google.com/s/hKPtsn5jAfQ

 # Links to low and high credibility information
 We monitor the presence of low and high credibility information by checking domains of URLs shared in our dataset.
-We use a well-know source-based approach to label URLs based on two lists of Italian websites, respectively those sharing unreliable news and those publishing reliable news (cf. https://dl.acm.org/doi/abs/10.1145/3366424.3385776, https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0227821).
+We use a well-know source-based approach to label URLs based on two lists of Italian websites, respectively those sharing unreliable news and those publishing reliable news (check `high_credibility_websites.txt` and `low_credibility_websites.txt` files). <br>
+If you use these lists please remember to cite the following papers:<br>
+Pierri, Francesco.
+"The diffusion of mainstream and disinformation news on Twitter: the case of Italy and France."
+Companion Proceedings of the Web Conference 2020.
+2020. <br>
+Pierri, Francesco, Alessandro Artoni, and Stefano Ceri.
+"Investigating Italian disinformation spreading on Twitter in the context of 2019 European elections."
+PloS one 15.1 (2020): e0227821. <br>

 # Team
 Francesco Pierri, Silvio Pavanetto, Marco Brambilla, Stefano Ceri <br>